Nazarene Bible Quizzing: Levels of competition

 Nationals – Nationals take place at the General Assembly of the Nazarene Conference or at the Nazarene Youth Conference (these events are held once every two years and alternate so that each event occurs only once every four years), as well as at a Q event held at one of the Nazarene Universities.
 The top quizzers from English-speaking countries compete.
 The top quizzers are chosen through one of the eight field competitions that occur in March, April, and May.
 The field teams normally participate in a double round robin tournament, receive seedings ranging from 1 to 8, and then participate in a double-elimination tournament.
 At the end of the quizzing, the teams are ranked 1–8, A-division quizzers 1–40, and the B-division quizzers 1–40 (41–80 if considered on an A/B combined scale).
 A Q event also includes quizzes for local churches and districts.
 Teams that participate in these quizzes compete in either the novice or the experienced division.
 The General Assembly and Nazarene Youth Conference events only hold the field-level competition.

 Non-National Track quizzes are of two styles:

 Invitational – This quiz meet style does not mean that all teams require an invitation but that some qualification process is required to attend.
 The only true Non-National invitational is the St. Louis Top Ten.
 This quiz can only be attended by the A and B teams from a district.
 It is notable because it is the only Non-National competition that discourages local church teams from attending and encourages A and B district teams to attend.
 It is always held in early December, halfway through the season.
-The Tri-State tournament is similar to a true invitational because any team that is not located on the Mount Vernon Nazarene University Field that wishes to compete must be invited based on performances at other tournaments and at Q events.
+The Tri-State Invitational tournament is similar to a true invitational because any team that is not located on the Mount Vernon Nazarene University Field that wishes to compete must be invited based on performances at other tournaments and at Q events.
 A team will typically play against the 8 or 9 other teams in its randomly assigned division.
 All of the teams are then sorted into new divisions based on their records such that they play against teams of similar skill during the tournament.
 Each new division has a round-robin tournament, and the top-three teams from each new division are given awards.
 Individual quizzers are ranked and awarded based on their performance in the pre-tournament rounds.